maslab-ufrgs/TAP_GA_QL/README.md

 =======

 ```
-optional arguments:
-  -h, --help            show this help message and exit
+optional arguments:  -h, --help            show this help message and exit
   -f FILE               The network file. (default: None)
+  --action-selection {epsilon,boltzmann}
+                        How the agents should select their actions. (default:
+                        epsilon)
   --experimentType {1,2,3,4}
                         1 - QL only; 2 - GA only; 3 - QL builds solution for
                         GA; 4 - GA and QL exchange solutions. (default: 1)